gboone/notalone/schools/index.md

 <div class="section-context">
 <div class="section-context-text">
-#### National Sexual Violence Resource Center xCHANGE: Program Evaluation
+#### National Sexual Violence Resource Center xCHANGE Forum: Program Evaluation
 Program evaluation is a type of research.
 In some cases, external researchers or evaluators conduct an evaluation of a sexual violence program or agency.
 In many organizations, practitioners conduct evaluation to check for program effectiveness, impact, and value.
 Both researchers and practitioners can learn from one another in order to conduct high quality program evaluation.

 <div class="section-context-links">